math-muller/math-muller/README.md

 <p align="center">
 I am passionate about all types of programming, from web to mobile, and I always seek to improve my learning, and to be always challenging myself and learning new things.<br>
-Since I fell in love and got to know this area of technology more, I never saw the world the same way again, and everything can be the basis for a great idea.<br>
 I am a very optimistic person with my plans and goals, and especially with the goals that I set myself, and the main one is always seeking to improve, to be better day after day, because that is my essence and what defines me.
 I like to keep myself informed and updated, and I always try to learn about what I don't know, and go even deeper into the things I already know.
 I love to stimulate my ability to solve problems and my creativity.
 </p>